Ramification theory for varieties over a local field: The Swan class and a conductor formula

-\begin{lm} Let $f\colon U\to V$ be a smooth morphism of separated regular flat schemes of finite type over $S$ and ${\cal F}$ be a locally constant constructible sheaf of $\overline{\mathbb F}_\ell$-modules on $U$ satisfying the condition {\rm (\ref{sscfs}.0.1)}.
-We consider a commutative diagram {\rm (\ref{eqtrcf})} satisfying the condition {\rm (\ref{sscfs}.0.4)}.
-Assume that the higher direct image $R^qf'_! {\mathbb F}_\ell$ and the pull-back $\pi^{\prime*}R^qf_!{\cal F}$ are constant sheaves on $V'$ for every $q\ge 0$.
+\begin{lm} We consider a commutative diagram {\rm (\ref{eqtrcf})} of separated regular flat schemes of finite type over $S$ satisfying the conditions {\rm (\ref{sscfs}.0.1)} and {\rm (\ref{sscfs}.0.4)}.
+Let ${\cal F}$ be a locally constant constructible sheaf of $\overline{\mathbb F}_\ell$-modules on $U'$ such that the pull-back $\pi^{\prime*}{\cal F}$ is a constant sheaf on $V'$.
+Assume that the higher direct image $R^qg_! {\mathbb F}_\ell$ and the pull-back $\pi^*R^qf_!{\cal F}$ are constant sheaves on $V$ for every $q\ge 0$.

-Let $\tau\in H$ be an $\ell$-regular element.
-Let $\bar \eta$ be a geometric point of $V$ and lift it to a geometric point $\bar \eta'$ of $V'$.
-Let $M$ be the $\bar {\mathbb F}_\ell $-representation of $G$ corresponding to ${\cal F}$.
+Let $\tau\in G$ be an $\ell$-regular element.
+Let $\bar \xi$ be a geometric point of $U$ and lift it to a geometric point $\bar \eta$ of $V$.
+Let $M$ be the $\bar {\mathbb F}_\ell $-representation of $G'$ corresponding to ${\cal F}$.
 Then, we have 0

 \end{lm}